Get involved in an initiative for the afforestation of the UB North Campus.

 The UB North Campus consists of a massive platform-megastructure surrounded by turf-grass, parking lots, and roads.
 Could UB do better?
 The UB Faculty Senate and Professional Staff Senate have established committees to find ways of improving our campus environment.

 Would you like to join us?
-Junior and senior undergrads and grad students are eligible with permission of the instructor.
+Junior and senior undergraduate students are eligible with permission of the instructor.

 Through ongoing consultation with the instructor, you will prepare an intellectual product in service of campus afforestation planning.
 Generally, you will be expected to submit successive versions of your product, leading to ever higher quality.
 The product may be:

 If your proposed project is very much outside the instructor's area of knowledge, he may accept it upon on the condition that you and he can identify and involve an additional mentor.

 |Start time||Any time|

 |Level of collaboration||Individual projects and/or group projects of 2-3 students|

 |Support||Funding is available after the completion of the preparation badge.
 See below.|

 To engage with this project, you will work through a series of Project-Based Collaboration digital badges to guide your experience.